 A rapid severe life-threatening anaemia can also develop but this appears to be relatively rare from the cases we are aware of; in these cases it is possible that stressful situations may predispose to the development of clinical signs.

-Although PK deficiency is congenital, since the anaemia is usually mild and clinical signs may not be obvious, the anaemia may not be noticed until the cat is quite old.
+Although PKDef is congenital, since the anaemia is usually mild and clinical signs may not be obvious, the anaemia may not be noticed until the cat is quite old.

 As described above, the clinical signs that develop can be serious and life threatening.

 Carrier cats do not show any clinical signs at all.
-The disease occurs when 2 carrier cats are mated with each other.
-This is important because a large number of carrier cats can arise in a population before PK deficiency is even noticed.
+The disease occurs when two Carrier cats are mated with each other.
+This is important because a large number of Carrier cats can arise in a population before PKDef is even noticed.

 With any genetic disease, by the time the disease becomes an obvious problem within a population it is much more difficult to control and involves a lot more expense and heartbreak.

-Mating a carrier with a non-carrier will not produce any offspring that will suffer from PK deficiency and approximately 50% of the offspring will be free of the defective gene.
-As long as the offspring are also tested, even carriers can be bred from again as long as it is ensured that they are only mated with a non-carrier cat.
+Mating a Carrier with a non-Carrier will not produce any offspring that will suffer from PKDef and approximately 50% of the offspring will be free of the defective gene.
+As long as the offspring are also tested, even Carriers can be bred from again as long as it is ensured that they are only mated with a non-Carrier cat.
 In this way, controlled breeding programmes can be implemented so that important lines can be retained within the gene pool.

-The disease is inherited as an autosomal recessive trait, so only cats homozygous (with two copies) for the defective gene are affected.
-Clinical signs due to PK Def will only occur in homozygous affected cats, but, as described above, they are variable and some cats will not show signs of PK Def at all.
-Heterozygous carrier cats (with only one copy of the defective gene) are clinically healthy and are not affected by the disease, but they can pass the defective gene to their offspring.
+The disease is inherited as an autosomal recessive trait, so only cats with two copies of the defective gene are Affected.
+Clinical signs due to PKDef will only occur in Affected cats, but, as described above, they are variable and some cats will not show signs of PKDef at all.
+Carrier cats (with only one copy of the defective gene) are clinically healthy and are not affected by the disease, but they can pass the defective gene to their offspring.

 Cats have two copies of the PK gene, so can be Normal (-/-), Carrier (+/-) or Affected (+/+) depending on how many copies of the defective PK gene (+) they have.
 Below are shown various matings between Normal, Carrier and Affected cats.